H. P. Lovecraft: Music

 Lovecraft's fictional mythos has influenced a number of musicians, particularly in rock and heavy metal music.
 This began in the 1960s with the formation of the psychedelic rock band H. P. Lovecraft, who released the albums H. P. Lovecraft and H. P. Lovecraft II in 1967 and 1968 respectively.
 They broke up afterwards, but later songs were released.
 This included "The White Ship" and "At the Mountains of Madness", both titled after Lovecraft stories.
 Extreme metal has also been influenced by Lovecraft.
-This has expressed itself in both the names of bands and the contents of their albums.
-This began in 1970 with the release of Black Sabbath's eponymous first album, which contained a song titled "Behind the Wall of Sleep", deriving its name from the 1919 story "Beyond the Wall of Sleep".
+This has expressed itself in both the names of bands and the contents of their albums, beginning with the release of Black Sabbath's 1970 eponymous first album, which contained a song titled "Behind the Wall of Sleep", deriving its name from the 1919 story "Beyond the Wall of Sleep".
 Heavy metal band Metallica was also inspired by Lovecraft.
 They recorded an instrumental song inspired by "The Call of Cthulhu" titled "The Call of Ktulu" (1984), and a song based on The Shadow over Innsmouth titled "The Thing That Should Not Be" (1986) The latter contains direct quotations of Lovecraft's works.
-Metallica's song "Dream No More" (2016) also has lyrics referencing Cthulhu.
 Joseph Norman, a speculative scholar, has argued that there are similarities between the music described in Lovecraft's fiction and the aesthetics and atmosphere of black metal.
 He argues that this is evident through the "animalistic" qualities of black metal vocals.
 The usage of occult elements is also cited as a thematic commonality.
 In terms of atmosphere, he asserts that both Lovecraft's works and extreme metal place heavy focus on creating a strong negative mood.